fschneidereit/VersionHelpers/Readme.md

 Please note that the *Publish* project configuration requires a valid strong-name keyfile named `VersionHelpers.snk` to be present in the `snk` directory; otherwise, the build process will fail. **The official strong-name keyfile is not part of this repository!** You have to provide your own public/private keypair for your (inofficial) redistributable assembly.

 #### Target Frameworks ###
-Every configuration supports v2.0, v4.0, and v4.5 as target framework version.
+Every configuration supports v4.0 and v4.5 as target framework version.
+Support for v2.0 has been dropped with the Windows 10 release.

 ## Usage ##
 Example C# code: